 - Add the curry powder and stir, adding some pasta water if necessary, another 30 seconds.

-- Add the salmon and cream and mix well for a few seconds.
+- Add the salmon, cream and a ladle of pasta water.
+Mix well for a few seconds.

-- Bring to a very gentle simmer, adding some pasta water if you think the cream is too thick.
+- Bring to a very gentle simmer, adding more pasta water if you think the cream is too thick.
 Cook for only 30 seconds or so.

 - Drain the pasta and add it to the cream sauce and stir well, cooking for no more than a minute.